 Point Lookout is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 1,527 people and just one neighborhood, Point Lookout is the 676th largest community in New York.
-Point Lookout has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Point Lookout was built prior to World War II, making it one of the older and more historic towns in the country.

 Point Lookout home prices are not only among the most expensive in New York, but Point Lookout real estate also consistently ranks among the most expensive in America.

-Point Lookout is a decidedly white-collar town, with fully 89.96% of the workforce employed in white-collar jobs, well above the national average.
+Point Lookout is a decidedly white-collar town, with fully 85.02% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Point Lookout is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Point Lookout who work in sales jobs (19.33%), teaching (13.20%), and food service (12.08%).
+There are especially a lot of people living in Point Lookout who work in sales jobs (18.78%), business and financial occupations (14.14%), and teaching (13.71%).

-A relatively large number of people in Point Lookout telecommute to their jobs.
-Overall, about 13.30% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 18.98% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Point Lookout is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.